survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Using Dependency Source Maps

 Assuming you are using a package that uses inline source maps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
 Without setting it up against the package, you get minified debug output.
-Often you can skip this step as it is a special case.
+Often you can skip this step as it's a special case.

 ## Source Maps for Styling